PyJohn8425/test2/README.md

 ## introduction
 This is the simple repo I have build following Jeremy Howard's videos.

-*disclaimer*
-:My mother language is Spanish.
+*disclaimer*: My mother language isnt English.
 For any misspelling or orthographic error I apoligize ahead.